PoisotLab/ms_network_prediction/manuscript.md

 We then train this neural network by dividing the original dataset into test and training sets.
-During the training of this neural network, the batches of 64 items used for training were constrained to have at least 25% of positive interactions, as @Poisot2021ImpMam show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.
+During the training of this neural network, the batches of 64 items used for training were constrained to have at least 25% of positive interactions.
+As @Poisot2021ImpMam show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.
 Furthermore, setting a minimum threshold of response balance is an established approach for datasets with strong biases